Authentic Tai Chi classes in

 -

-Winter = Water = Fear {or Courage / Strength in its positive form)
+Winter = Water = Courage / Strength (or Fear / Anxiety as their negatives)

 -

-Spring = Wood = Anger (or Assertion / Determination in its positive form)
+Spring = Wood = Assertion / Determination (or Anger / Frustration as their negatives)

 -